values shutterstock_1303124506 smaller

 They wanted my results.
 They felt that I was relatable because, at one point, I stared down $400,000 of debt and came out on top two years later.

-Could I help them do that?
+🔸Could I help them do that?

-Could I help them boot persistent debt to the curb, finally build their savings, and create better opportunities for themselves?
-And more peace of mind?
+🔸Could I help them boot persistent debt to the curb, finally build their savings, and create better opportunities for themselves?

-Way back when, I had never taught others to do what I had done, but I felt certain that I could.
+Back when, I had never taught others to do what I had done, but I felt certain that I could.

 And that’s where the trouble started – because I doubted myself.

-My methods didn’t fit inside the accepted wisdom.
 There was nothing in the literature to back me up.
-I couldn’t possibly use that as the basis for my methodology.

 And that’s where I went wrong.